Zonya Foco

-Zonya Foco, RD, CHFI, CSP (born Zonya Edwards on March 21, 1963 in Ann Arbor, Michigan) is an Professional Speaker, television chef, and writer.
-She focuses more on healthy eating than on dieting.
+Zonya Foco, RD, CHFI, CSP (born Zonya Edwards on March 21, 1963) is an American professional speaker, television chef, and writer.
+She focuses on healthy eating habits rather than on dieting.

 Foco received her bachelor's degree from Eastern Michigan University in 1987 and worked for eight years as a clinical nutritionist for the Michigan Heart and Vascular Institute at St. Joseph Mercy Hospital in Ann Arbor.
-Zonya has appeared on local newscasts, nationally syndicated daytime talk shows, and QVC.
+Foco has appeared on local newscasts, nationally syndicated daytime talk shows, and QVC.
 She has been published in Prevention, Today's Dietitian, Total Health, and Fast and Healthy Cooking.

-Family/Personal life

-Foco and her husband Scott have one child, Ridge.
-Scott Foco serves as executive producer of the PBS program Zonya s Health Bites out of their home on Osprey Lake in Onsted, Michigan, about an hour's drive northwest of Toledo, Ohio.
+Motivational Speaker and Wellness Coach

+Foco and her husband Scott Foco produce the PBS program Zonya's Health Bites.
+Each 5-segment episode offers realistic solutions for managing weight, improving health, creating balance, and maximizing energy for the whole family.

 Writings

-Her experiences led her to write Lickety-Split Meals for Health Conscious People on the Go in 1998.
-She also authored The Power of One Good Habit and Water With Lemon.